 The NFC West:

 And the NFC North:

 In total, this works out at 256 regular season games, with each team playing 16 times over a period of 17 weeks.
-After that comes the post-season, with the wild card matches, divisional playoffs, followed by the AFC and NFC Championship games, then the Super Bowl itself.
+After that comes the post-season, with the wild card matches and divisional playoffs, followed by the AFC and NFC Championship games, and then the Super Bowl itself.